 - Learn the system.
 When students who are blind in Massachusetts turn 22, most will qualify for some type of state service.
 Explore your options and the application requirements well in advance of that day.

 - Don’t ignore assessments.
-They may seem like a pain, but assessments provide valuable information about your child that state agencies use to determine eligibility for services, Fitzgerald said.
-“Those scores guide the adult agencies in planning for your kid,” she said.
+They may seem like a pain, but assessments provide valuable information about your young adult that state agencies use to determine eligibility for services, Fitzgerald said.
+“Those scores guide the adult agencies in planning for your adult child,” she said.
 “Anything up to 18 is absolutely crucial.”

 Perkins Pre-Employment Program